jappeace/cut-the-crap/Readme.md

 Cut the crap is an automatic video editing program for streamers.
 It can cut out uninteresting parts by detecting silences.
-This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), where this program gets better quality results by specifying a seperate micorphone track.
+This was inspired by [jumpcutter](https://github.com/carykh/jumpcutter), where this program can get better quality results by using an (optional) dedicated microphone track.
+This prevents cutting of [quieter consonants](https://youtu.be/DQ8orIurGxw?t=675) for example.
-Using ffmpeg more efficiently also produces faster results and is less error prone.
+Using ffmpeg more efficiently also produces faster results and is less error prone [^arbitrary-size].

+[^arbitrary-size]: I support video lengths of aribtrary size whereas jumpcutter had issues with videos longer than 3 hours, I do quite often stream longer than that.

 Youtube has different requirements from streams then twitch does.
 We want to cut out boring parts.